35 Remarkable Books by Female BIPOC Authors

 I am shocked at the treatment of these women.
 Isra is a 17-year-old girl in Palestine entertaining suitors.
 She finds herself betrothed and off to live in the United States with a new husband whom she has met only a few times.

 In New York, 17-year-old Deya wants to go to college before she is married, Her grandmother Fareeda is insistent that she be married first.
 Rum does an unbelievable job telling this story.
+It is a thought-provoking novel that is a perfect book for book clubs to discuss.

 September 2020 Read with Jenna Book Club Pick